A note on the old scholastic works database

 - To edit your image, click the image and click the Image icon.
 Repeat until the page looks like you want it.

-There are three preset image types for a publication: content blocks, banners and thumbnails.
-These image types show up with publication titles and descriptions throughout the website.
-Preset images are added separately and are not part of the process of adding a publication to the database.
-For more information on preset images, see How to add images to a publication.
+There are three preset image types for a scholastic work: content blocks, banners and thumbnails.
+These image types show up with scholastic works titles and descriptions throughout the website.
+Preset images are added separately and are not part of the process of adding a record to the database.
+For more information on preset images, see How to add images to a scholastic work.